I’ve to go tell you, I’m excited to share this post with you today.

 Now, here’s the deal.
 You don’t need me to tell you that we live in a busy world filled with countless demands, responsibilities, and distractions.

 What’s more, we are inundated with quick advertisements, 60 second YouTube clips, and 280 character tweets.

 This constant buzz of activity often leaves our mind spinning, and the fast-paced approach to communication and entertainment has actually shortened our attention span.
 Yikes!

-But the good news, is there are many fun and innovative ways to overcome this obstacle.
+But the good news is there are many fun ways to overcome this obstacle.

-Reading is such a powerful way to increase your mental clarity and concentration.
-Whether you’re enjoying a funny memoir, an easy beach read, or a book on self care, you’re challenging yourself to focus on one topic for an extended period of time.
+Reading is a powerful way to increase your mental clarity and concentration.
+Whether you’re enjoying a funny memoir, an easy beach read, or a book on self-care, you’re challenging yourself to focus on one topic for an extended period of time.
 You’re free of pop up advertisements, flashy commercials, and social media.